Academic and Transferable Skills Portfolio

 - Physics Study Group

-In addition to the compulsory first year module students can also continue their professional development in the second, third or fourth year by taking an Advantage Award module in Academic and Transferable Skills.
-This module is designed to target the top skills employers are looking for, encourage students to be more reflective about the process of personal development and skills, and show them how they can sell their own skills to get the job that they want.
+Students can continue to develop their skill set during the second, third or fourth year by taking an Advantage Award module in Academic and Transferable Skills.
+This module is designed to target the top skills employers are looking for, encourage students to be more reflective about personal development and skills, and demonstrate how they can market their skills to get the job that they want.

 The compulsory workshops on this module are: